Spice-E : Structural Priors in 3D Diffusion using Cross-Entity Attention: Experiments

 \subsection{Evaluation}

 \textbf{Semantic Shape Editing}.
 Results for the semantic shape editing task are reported in Table \ref{tab:editing_comparison}.
 As illustrated in the table, our edits better reflect the target text prompts, yielding an average LAB score of 0.44 versus 0.27 for ChangeIt3D.
 Both methods are capable of generating objects resembling their respective object categories, as illustrated by the low class distortion values.
 Our method yields slightly higher GD and $l$-GD scores.
 Generally, we observe that the outputs generated by ChangeIt3D often do not deviate significantly from the inputs (which is also consistent with the lower LAB scores).
-This is further illustrated in Figure \ref{fig:editing_comp_pcs}, and additional results are provided in Figure \ref{fig:editing_res}.
+This is further illustrated in Figures \ref{fig:editing_comp_pcs} and \ref{fig:editing_res}.

 \textbf{Text-conditional Abstraction-to-3D}.
 Results for the text-conditional abstraction-to-3D task are reported in Table \ref{tab:abstraction_comparison}.
 As shown in the table, our generated 3D shapes can more faithfully preserve the abstract input guidance shapes, yielding better GD scores compared to Fantasia3D (GD is not computed for SketchShape as it outputs a NeRF representation).
-Our method also maintains high fidelity to the text prompts, outperforming both methods over $\text{CLIP}_{dir}$ while achieving comparable $\text{CLIP}_{sim}$ scores, all while exhibiting significantly faster inference times.
+While Fantasia3D was not trained with any geometric supervision (thus explaining this lower GD score), we believe this metric is important in emphasizing that prior work are not suitable for this task.
+Note that our method also maintains high fidelity to the text prompts, outperforming both methods over $\text{CLIP}_{dir}$ while achieving comparable $\text{CLIP}_{sim}$ scores, all while exhibiting significantly faster inference times.
 See Figure \ref{fig:comparisons_abstraction} for a qualitative comparison, and additional results in Figure \ref{fig:abstraction_multiprompt_table}.

 \textbf{3D Stylization}.
 Results for the 3D stylization task are reported in Table \ref{tab:stylization_comparison}.
-As illustrated, our edits capture the target text prompt well, yielding results comparable with Latent-Paint and Fantasia3d, while being orders of magnitude faster.
+As illustrated, our edits capture the target text prompt well, yielding results comparable with Latent-Paint and Fantasia3D, while being orders of magnitude faster.
 Additional results can be seen in Figure \ref{fig:stylization_results}.

+\textbf{Additional Experiments}.
+To better illustrate what differences in CLIP-based metrics mean, we perform two additional experiments: (i) \emph{No Operation} baseline, measuring the $\text{CLIP}_{Sim}$ of the guidance shape to the target text, and (ii) \emph{Oracle}, measuring $\text{CLIP}_{Sim}$ on the ground-truth shape and $\text{CLIP}_{Dir}$ in the direction pointing from the guidance shape to the ground truth shape.
+These provide a lower and upper bound over these metrics in our setting.